 The L2 Viewpoint is concerned with identifying all relevant interactions between nodes.
+Views implementing this Viewpoint:

 - Shall include nodes relevant for the architecture. - Shall include all logical flows (e.g. logical flow of information) between nodes relevant to the architecture. - Shall define logical flows independent of their implementation. - May associate the logical flows to logical activities. - May define properties of the logical flows. - May define measure of the logical flows.